akononovicius/physRisk-content-repository/articles/2017/plojimu-atsistojus-modelis.md

 applauding, then the agent will also join applause.
 If majority of neighbors are sitting silently, then he will also sit.
 The model has an important catch - one agent can see only limited amount of other agents.
-His field of view is limited (see figure below).
+His field of view is limited (see figure bellow).

 ![vision cone](/uploads/2017/02/som-matymo-kugis.png "Agent's field of view is a cone.
 Vision radius is a choosable model parameter (cases up until r=3 are shown)."){#attachement_3014}